HOME > COOKIES

-If you don't have one hand the spelt flour, feel free to use plain flour.
+If you don't have one hand spelt flour, feel free to use regular plain flour.
 You can also swap hazelnut flour for hazelnut meal or just skip it and use only spelt flour.
 Each of these options will work fine - just cookies will have slightly different texture.

-Cookies are sweetened with DARK MUSCOVADO SUGAR, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
+Cookies are sweetened with dark muscovado sugar, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
 For chocolate chunks, use good quality chocolate with at least 55% cocoa and unsweetened cocoa powder to make these cookies super chocolatey.

-MIX THE TWO: Fold slowly dry ingredients into wet ingredients and stir using silicon spatula until you get a smooth and sticky dough.
+- Mix dry and wet ingredients: Fold slowly dry ingredients into wet ingredients and stir using silicon spatula until you get a smooth and sticky dough.
 Add chocolate chunks and stir until incorporated.

-SHAPE / BAKE COOKIES: Scoop the dough of the size of large walnut and roll into balls.
+- Shape/Bake cookies: Scoop the dough of the size of large walnut and roll into balls.
 Place balls on the baking sheet, flatten slightly and bake for only 5-6 minutes.
 They should still be soft on touch when taken from the oven.
 Leave them to cool on the sheet shortly then transfer to a cooling rack.
 Your double chocolate spelt cookies are ready to dunk into a cup of warm milk!

 Cookies are the best on the day they are made.
 If you have some leftover cookies store them in an airtight container for about 5 days.
 We love this cute glass cookie jar which will look great on your kitchen counter.

 If you want to have fresh cookies, the best is to make a batch of cookie dough and refrigerate or freeze it, then just bake however many you plan to serve that day.
-Unbaked cookies dough balls freeze well for up to 3 months.
+Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie balls for an extra minute, no need to thaw.